golang/tools/gopls/doc/contributing.md

 There is additional information about the `internal/lsp` tests in the [internal/lsp/tests `README`](https://github.com/golang/tools/blob/master/internal/lsp/tests/README.md).

-### Regtests
+### Integration tests

-gopls has a suite of regression tests defined in the `./gopls/internal/regtest` directory.
+gopls has a suite of integration tests defined in the `./gopls/internal/test/integration` directory.
 Each of these tests writes files to a temporary directory, starts a separate gopls session, and scripts interactions using an editor-like API.
 As a result of this overhead they can be quite slow, particularly on systems where file operations are costly.

-Due to the asynchronous nature of the LSP, regtests assertions are written as 'expectations' that the editor state must achieve _eventually_.
-This can make debugging the regtests difficult.
-To aid with debugging, the regtests output their LSP logs on any failure.
-If your CL gets a test failure while running the regtests, please do take a look at the description of the error and the LSP logs, but don't hesitate to [reach out](#getting-help) to the gopls team if you need help.
+Due to the asynchronous nature of the LSP, integration tests assert 'expectations' that the editor state must achieve _eventually_.
+This can make debugging the integration tests difficult.
+To aid with debugging, the tests output their LSP logs on any failure.
+If your CL gets a test failure while running the tests, please do take a look at the description of the error and the LSP logs, but don't hesitate to [reach out](#getting-help) to the gopls team if you need help.